vipingup17/commenting-system/README.md

 ```
 {
-	"comment_text": "This is a sample comment",
+	"comment_text": "This is a sample reply",
 	"user": 3,
-	"parent": 1
+	"parent": 7

 }
 ```